tensorflow/tensorflow/g3doc/Rationale.md

 Dialect extended types are represented as string literals wrapped inside of the dialect namespace.
 This means that the parser delegates to the dialect for parsing specific type instances.
-This differs from the representation of dialect defined operations, of which have a identifier name that the parser uses to identify and parse them.
+This differs from the representation of dialect defined operations, of which have an identifier name that the parser uses to identify and parse them.

 This representation was chosen for several reasons: